th2-net/th2-codec-sailfish/README.md

 The codec loads all JAR files from that directory and looks for all the implementations of [com.exactpro.sf.externalapi.codec.IExternalCodecFactory](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/kotlin/com/exactpro/sf/externalapi/codec/IExternalCodecFactory.kt) interface.
-After that, it loads the factory defined in the configuration and it creates the codec using that factory.
+After that, it loads the factory defined in the configuration, and it creates the codec using that factory.

 # Creating your own codec